mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 It is based on this context that we started to work on v5 in 2019.
 Our primary focus was to revamp the **customization DX**.
-It had become clear that design and DX were key to unlock the next stage of growth.
+It had become clear that design (aesthetic, UX) and DX were key to unlock the next stage of growth.

 The new branding comes to support the v5.0.0 release while also creating space for new initiatives that broaden the company horizon.
 It's a big deal!